 The empirically derived Laplace rules of probability among distinguishable alternatives have been shown here to lead naturally to the description of particle probabilities in terms of a complex probability amplitude with wavelike characteristics.
-With the adoption of the more general Feynman rules, also empirically derived, these probability amplitudes add as do the amplitudes of physical wave phenomena when observation of intermediate events is not possible.
+With the adoption of the more general Feynman rules, also empirically derived, these probability amplitudes add as do the amplitudes of physical wave phenomena when observations of intermediate events are not possible.
 This imparts wavelike properties to classical particles resulting strictly from the novel rules of probability.
-The wavelike behavior may be viewed as residing in the probability rather than in the particles.